When is the right time to file for bankruptcy? There are times when people struggle to make money and can’t make ends meet.

 #8).
 You can’t keep up with how much you owe

-Another sure way to know if you should start filing for bankruptcy or not is when you know—or finally realise—you can’t keep up with exactly how much you owe in terms of personal loans, credit cards, and other forms of debts, and you’re not sure which among your debts have been paid or not.
+Another sure way to know if you should start filing for bankruptcy or not is when you know—or finally realize — you can’t keep up with exactly how much you owe in terms of personal loans, credit cards, and other forms of debts, and you’re not sure which among your debts have been paid or not.

-To be able to pay on time and to avoid high interest rates, it’s essential to always note what you owe, what you’ve paid and how much balance you still have to make up for.
-Keeping an organised list will help you deal with debts and payments that much easier.
+To be able to pay on time and to avoid high interest rates, it’s essential to always note what you owe, what you’ve paid, and how much balance you still have to make up for.
+Keeping an organized list will help you deal with debts and payments that much easier.

 If, after reviewing these signs, you feel like you agree with most of them, then maybe it’s time to look for a bankruptcy attorney and consult on what type of bankruptcy you can file for—one that would suit your current financial situation best.